Analysis | The Trump administration says states have the testing capacity they need. Governors say they lack testing supplies.

 “We’re nowhere near where we need to be on testing,” California Gov. Gavin Newsom (D) told CNBC on Friday, citing a shortage of testing supplies.

-“We have the capacity to double or triple the number of tests that we are doing but we need some of these supplies,” Michigan Gov. Gretchen Whitmer (D) said Sunday.
+“We have the capacity to double or triple the number of tests that we are doing, but we need some of these supplies,” Michigan Gov. Gretchen Whitmer (D) said Sunday.
 “The reagents and the swabs are absolutely essential. … And so while our capabilities are there, these important supplies are not.”

 States that have pointed to testing supply shortages over the last week include California, Illinois, Iowa, Kansas, Maryland, Massachusetts, Michigan, Montana, New Hampshire, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Virginia and Washington.

-Iowa, Maryland, Montana, New York and Ohio have since announced that they have secured additional supplies.
+Iowa, Maryland, Montana, New York and Ohio announced they have secured additional supplies.
 It is unclear whether those additional testing supplies will be sufficient to meet federal guidelines to begin to reopen.

 Late Monday, Maryland Gov. Larry Hogan (R) praised the Trump administration for giving his state access to federal labs there, which Hogan said he had asked for from the federal government for more than a month.
-The lab announcement came hours after Hogan announced that Maryland had purchased 500,000 tests from South Korea.
+The lab announcement came hours after Hogan said Maryland had purchased 500,000 tests from South Korea.

 On Tuesday, Ohio Gov. Mike DeWine (R) praised the Food and Drug Administration for approving a new reagent, one of the components needed for the coronavirus test.
 DeWine had repeatedly called for FDA approval in recent days and said the new reagent would increase Ohio’s testing capacity.

-Late Tuesday, New York Gov. Andrew M. Cuomo (D) said Trump had committed to helping states get more testing supplies but he did not know whether Trump would use the Defense Production Act to obtain them.
+Late Tuesday, Cuomo said Trump had committed to helping states get more testing supplies, but he did not know whether Trump would use the Defense Production Act to obtain them.

 “We did not talk through how he’s going to do his end of the operation,” Cuomo told reporters.

 Illinois Gov. J.B.
-Pritzker (D) has repeatedly criticized Trump for refusing to widely use the Defense Production Act to produce more supplies.
+Pritzker (D) has repeatedly criticized Trump for refusing to use the Defense Production Act widely to produce more supplies.
 During an interview with The Post on Tuesday, Pritzker said while Illinois has the capacity to perform coronavirus tests, the state still lacks the supplies to perform them.